 My mom warned me, “You’re going to fall in love with that baby!”
-I knew I would love him, but I had no idea what she meant until he was in my arms and until the days went on.
+I knew I would love him, but I had no idea what she meant.
+That is not until he was in my arms and until the days went on.
 The first few weeks I did miss my coworkers and using my brain in the way I did at work, I even logged into email a few times just to feel connected.
-As the weeks went on I felt less involved and more and more attached to the little man.
+However, as the weeks went on, I felt less involved and more and more attached to the little man.
 My mom, as always, was right.

 1. Practice your morning before you get there.
 Everything takes WAY longer with a baby, you likely know this by now.
 However, knowing exactly how long it takes, what you need to do, and running through it a few times at the exact time of day you’ll need to do it will help you and baby.
 If you can adjust to the timing and prep you’ll be much less overwhelmed the day of.